apmlabs/ace-box/docs/docs/01_get-started/2_deploy.md

 ## Deploy

-After completing the [1.
-Configure](../01_get-started/1_configure.md) piece, now you are ready to deploy an instance of the ACE-Box

 > Note: if you're deploying your ACE-Box following the [Own VM](../01_get-started/1_configure.md#configure-cloud-provider), you can skip this step and move to [Enable Use Case](../01_get-started/3_add_use_case.md).
 Terraform is needed just for a cloud provider

 1. Verify the configuration and execution plan by running `terraform plan`